SnapGreen/SE308-winter2020-environmental-app/Backend/readme.md

 # Troubleshooting

-This script isn't blazingly fast--it takes almost two minutes to run on my relatively new computer.
-You should expect hundreds of new files to pop up in your directory--over 600 at least.
-It's doing a lot, and it doesn't need to be run very often.
-I imagine the linux gurus looking over this code and grimacing--sorry, I've only been using it for about a year.
-I will continue to optimize as time goes on, time permitting.
+Depending on the host operating system, you may run into a variety of issues.
+For instance, if you are running a server from the wsl (Windows Subsystem for Linux), you might come across errors mentioning "\r" in line xx.
+If that is the

-If you receive errors upon running the script re: "\r" in line xx:
+case:
    - install 'dos2unix' using the same process outlined at the top
    - `dos2unix convertToJson.sh`
    - then `./convertToJson.sh`